 Polish nymphing was what gave Euro nymphing its start and it was basically the same as high stick nymphing with the exception that the rod was held lower and almost horizontal and it uses a short leader of about 2 thirds the length of the rod.

-This method was excellent at detecting strikes.
+This method is excellent at detecting strikes.

-Polish nymphing is a very effective method in fast deeper water where the fish do not spook easily.
+Polish nymphing is a very effective method in faster deeper water where the fish do not spook easily.
 When this method was used by its founder Vladi, it was near impossible to beat by all other methods.

 I rarely teach this method or use it unless I am fishing deep and fast water.

 Czech Nymphing is what made Euro nymphing popular.
 Many anglers have heard of Czech nymphing and many anglers think that Czech nymphing was the start of Euro nymphing but based on my sources, the original version of Czech nymphing is just a modified version of the Polish nymphing method.

 Czech Nymphing is good in fast and deep water and uses a similar leader and flies.